-These are Senior Whole Health's Medicare Advantage Dual Eligible Special Needs Plans (DSNP) that offer all services covered by Original Medicare Parts A and B, prescription drug coverage, home and community-based services and more.
-The plan is designed to provide quality health care coverage and services specifically for people who have Medicare and who also meet the qualifications for MassHealth Standard.
-All Members enrolled in our Dual Eligible Special Needs plan are also enrolled in our Senior Care Options (SCO) Medicaid plan.
-Senior Whole Health coordinates the Member's Medicare, Medicaid and Medicare Part D Prescription Drug benefits as a single integrated benefit for all members.
+This is Senior Whole Health of New York's Medicare Advantage Dual Eligible Special Needs Plans (DSNP) that offer all services covered by Original Medicare Parts A and B, prescription drug coverage, home and community based services and more.
+The plan is designed to provide quality health care coverage and services specifically for people who have Medicare and who also meet the qualifications for full Medicaid benefits and are medically eligible for a nursing home level of care.
+All Members enrolled in our Dual Eligible Special Needs plan are also enrolled in our Medicaid Advantage Plus (MAP) plan.
+Senior Whole Health coordinates the Member's Medicare, Medicaid, and Medicare Part D Prescription Drug benefits as a single integrated benefit for all members.